Leo Roget: International career

 In advance of the 2006 World Cup, officials from Trinidad and Tobago travelled to England to watch Roget in early 2006, but he was not named in the provisional squad for the finals.

+Coaching career

+In June 2025, Roget joined the coaching team of Isthmian League South East Division side Sittingbourne.

 Boxing

 In 2012, Roget took up boxing and after winning his first three amateur fights, his first professional fight, at cruiserweight, was to have been against Mitch Mitchell at York Hall on 16 November 2013.
 Due to neck and back injuries suffered by Roget in training, the fight was postponed until 7 December 2013.
 Roget lost 39–38 on points and announced his retirement in September 2014.

 Personal life

 Roget is of Trinidad and Tobagonian descent on his father's side.
 After retiring from football in 2006, he "lived in Spain for a year and got fat and out of condition and was an absolute disgrace.
 After that I got into personal training".
 He subsequently set himself up as a personal trainer and as of 2013 and 2014 was working in the Harlow and Braintree branches of Ripped Gym respectively.
 As of April 2022, he was working as a personal trainer.